OpenVid-1M: A Large-Scale High-Quality Dataset for Text-to-video Generation: Introduction

-To address the second challenge, we propose a Multi-modal Video Diffusion Transformer (MVDiT), {mining both structure information from visual tokens and semantic information from text tokens} to improve the video quality.
-Unlike previous DiT architectures~\cite{open-sora-plan, ma2024latte} that focus on modeling the visual content, our MVDiT features a parallel visual-text architecture to enhance the consistency between the text and generated video.
-First, our model extracts visual tokens from video clips and text tokens from prompts, then concatenates them to generate the multi-modal feature.
-This is processed by a multi-modal self-attention module to enhance interaction between tokens.
-To capture temporal information, we propose a multi-modal temporal-attention module, which ensures semantic-structural temporal consistency and improves text-video alignment.
-Additionally, a multi-head cross-attention module directly links text and visual tokens, integrating semantic information from text into visuals.
+To address the second challenge, we propose a novel Multi-modal Video Diffusion Transformer (MVDiT).
+Unlike previous DiT architectures~\citep{open-sora-plan, ma2024latte} that focus on modeling the visual content, our MVDiT features a parallel visual-text architecture to \textit{mine both structure information from visual tokens and semantic information from text tokens} to improve the video quality.
+MVDiT extracts visual and text tokens, combines them into a multi-modal feature, and enhances token interaction through a self-attention module.
+Then, a multi-modal temporal-attention module ensures semantic and structural consistency, while a multi-head cross-attention module integrates text semantics into visuals.

-Our contribution can be summarized in three points: 1) We introduce~\datasetname, a precise high-quality dataset with expressive captions for facilitating T2V generation.
-2) We verify the proposed~\datasetname dataset with two models, \textit{i.e.} STDiT and our proposed MVDiT, which {makes full use of semantic information from text tokens to improve quality}.
-3) Extensive experimental results have demonstrated the superiority of our proposed~\datasetname~and effectiveness of our MVDiT.
+Our contributions are threefold: 1) We introduce~\datasetname, a million-level high-quality dataset with expressive captions for facilitating video generation.
+2) We validate~\datasetname~on T2V task with two models, \textit{i.e.} STDiT and our proposed MVDiT, which makes full use of semantic information from text tokens to improve visual quality.
+3) We further demonstrate the superiority of~\datasetname~on video restoration task.